NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Enervating Wail.md

 You release a terrible wail that tears at the spirits of all nearby.
-All living creatures in a 20-foot emanation take -1d6 void damage with a Fortitude check save.
+All living creatures in a @Template\[emanation|distance:20\] take -1d6 void damage with a Fortitude check save.
 The damage is 4d6, plus 1d6 for every level you have beyond 6th.

 * * *